wnederhof/experimentor/README.md

 The focus of this application is on:

 - **Performance**: since Experimentor is written in Rust with Actix, Experimentor is highly performant and doesn't suffer from latency due to random garbage collection events.
-- **Scalable**: even though the same result is served if the user calls the same endpoint and the set of feature toggles is evenly distributed, Experimentor does not need a database for determining the features, but instead relies on a simple settings file.
+- **Scalability**: even though the same result is served if the user calls the same endpoint and the set of feature toggles is evenly distributed, Experimentor does not need a database for determining the features, but instead relies on a simple settings file.
 As such, Experimentor will work perfectly fine, no matter how many people use it.
-- **Practical**: simple, lightweight and dual licensed under the permissive Apache 2 or MIT license at your choice makes Experimentor practical for every organization.
+- **Practicality**: simple, lightweight and dual licensed under the permissive Apache 2 or MIT license at your choice makes Experimentor practical for every organization.

 # Example
 Imagine you are the director of Pulp Fiction.
 You remastered the movie and want to test if the briefcase of Marcellus Wallace should have a silver or gold glow.
 The original movie had a gold glow, so you want to test if the silver glow would lead to a more enthusiastic audience.